tobyy26/Never-Miss-a-Show/showtracker/README.md

-# Nearby shows
+# Nearby Shows

-A tiny PWA: tap "I'm here," it checks Ticketmaster + Bandsintown for your favorite artists near your current location, shows the results, and optionally emails them to you via Resend.
+A tiny PWA for pilots and travelers: tap "I'm here," and it checks Ticketmaster + Bandsintown for your favorite artists within your custom radius of your current GPS location, displaying the live results right in your app.

 ## What's here